BurnOutTrader/fund-forge/README.md

 ```

 It is easy to subscribe to data, including custom candles like Heikin Ashi and Renko Blocks.
+Data subscriptions can also be set to keep a history, so you can call the last .index(0) objects without having to manually retain the history.
 ```rust
 fn example() {
   let subscription = DataSubscription::new_custom(